isambard-sc/brics_jupyterhub_envs/README.md

 BriCS JupyterHub service development and deployment environments

-## JupyterHub-Slurm development environment
+## Development environments

 ### Aim

 Create an environment where JupyterHub and Slurm run in separate containers and interact over the network.
 The JupyterHub container should connect to the Slurm container via SSH to run job management tasks.
 This environment should model the production environment for JupyterHub running on and interacting with Slurm on BriCS infrastructure (e.g. Isambard-AI).

 ### Design